This article has been updated from a previous version.

-It’s estimated that one in five traffic accidents in Canada takes place in parking lots.
+It’s estimated that one in five traffic collisions in Canada takes place in parking lots.
 Fortunately, due to low speed, injuries tend to be minimal, and it’s easier to avoid them in the first place.
 But collisions still happen.
 And if one happens to you, it can affect your car insurance rate.

 - Thoroughfares are lanes that lead to an exit or roadway.
-Drivers in thoroughfares tend to be moving faster, and thus have the right-of-way over other vehicles
+Drivers in thoroughfares tend to be moving faster, and thus have the right-of-way over other vehicles.

-- Cars exiting parking lanes must yield to traffic in feeder lanes
+- Cars exiting parking lanes must yield to traffic in feeder lanes.

 - Two vehicles collide while vying for a parking space.
 Many factors are at play here: Who had the right-of-way?
-Who was furthest into the parking spot?
+Who was farthest into the parking spot?
 And who had the last clear chance to avoid the collision?